-People accessing care services often require support with their medication.
+People who need care and support often require support with their medication.

 Skills for Care urges all relevant social care employers to sign up to STOMP.
-STOMP aims to raise awareness about stopping the over-medication of people with a learning disability, autism or both.
+STOMP aims to raise awareness about stopping the over-medication of people with a learning disability and/or autistic people.

 The Care Certificate and induction

 The Care Quality Commission (CQC) expects all adult social care providers to induct staff in line with the standards set out in the Care Certificate.

 'Standard 13: Health and Safety' states that, as a minimum, new workers must be able to: